Ann Mitchell: EastEnders

 In 2011, Mitchell was cast in the British soap opera EastEnders as Cora Cross, the mother of already established characters Tanya Jessop and Rainie Cross.
 She first appeared to attend her on-screen daughter's wedding and was originally only scheduled to appear for a four episode guest stint.
 On 31 May 2011 it was announced that Mitchell was returning to EastEnders as Cora and will be back on screen as a regular character in summer 2011.
 In an interview with Inside Soap, the executive producer of EastEnders, Bryan Kirkwood commented: "With the loss of Barbara Windsor, I was keen to find a new matriarch for the show, and Ann Mitchell is a dream booking.
 I've always been a fan of her work, and with the storyline we've got planned, we'll wonder how we ever did without Cora".
 Mitchell had previously appeared in EastEnders as Jane Williams, a woman Roy Evans had an affair with but only appeared for six episodes.
 Upon joining the soap, Mitchell commented: "As a lifelong fan of EastEnders I am thrilled to join the cast.
 I am a great fan of June Brown’s and am looking forward to sharing some scenes with her."
 Executive Producer Bryan Kirkwood added, "I’m very excited to have the much-loved Ann Mitchell joining us.
 Cora Cross is a formidable woman, cut from the same cloth as many glorious Walford women of the past, and Ann Mitchell is just perfect for the role."
 She took a break in December 2015, and returned in 2017.

+She returned for a brief stint unannounced in March 2026.